Awwal Number: Plot

-A new star Sunny has been included in the team in place of another famous star Ronny.
-The fame and hype of the new star creates hatred in the heart of Ronny against Sunny, although Sunny respects him.
-Ronny decides to take revenge on Sunny; meanwhile a terrorist decides to put a bomb in the field where a match is to be organised between India and Australia.
+A new star, Sunny, has been included in the team in place of another famous star, Ronny.
+The fame and hype of the new star create hatred in the heart of Ronny against Sunny, although Sunny respects him.
+Ronny decides to take revenge on Sunny; meanwhile, a terrorist decides to put a bomb in the field where a match is to be organised between India and Australia.

 DIG Vikram Singh discovers the terrorists' plan and foils the attack, saving thousands of lives.
 Sunny also becomes a star by playing a match-winning stroke for the country.